AndresRQ27/Is-Coffee-Wet/resources/README.md

 - _datasetPath_: string. path of the dataset file to use.
   - Recommended to use an absolute path.
-- _frequency_: string. frequency to resample the dataset.
+- _frequency_: string.
+Frequency to resample the dataset.
 It also includes the minimal timestep to use when predicting the values.
   - Possible values are:
     - `15min` for 15 minutes
     - `1h` for 1 hour